 Groundwater is water that collects and sits below the soil surface.
 It’s usually accessed via a deep hole bored into the earth (called a ‘borehole’), and drawn out of aquifers using a water pump.

 Groundwater is a key component of the aquatic environment and contributes to rivers, lakes, wetlands and swamps.
 It also plays a critical water-supply role for rural and regional towns we service like Ballarat, Horsham and Hamilton, mining operations, and for irrigation and stock.

 Groundwater fills a range of naturally occurring porous spaces found in soil, sand, clay and rocks and because of its variation in quality, groundwater can be used for a wide range of purposes including:

-Therefore it is vital that effective monitoring and remediation of groundwater be carried out in order to protect our groundwater systems from contamination and ensure they are fit for purpose.
+Therefore it is vital that effective water testing, analysis, monitoring and remediation of groundwater be carried out in order to protect our groundwater systems from contamination and ensure they are fit for purpose.

 Groundwater has the potential to be contaminated by a range of hazardous substances.

 These substances are typically associated with commercial and industrial land use activities (including civil construction, land development, crops and farming, energy, road and transport), to contamination (hazardous waste and landfill) all the way to naturally occurring events.